-Can be worn comfortably for hours without aggravating pressure points on the face.
+Can be worn comfortably for hours without aggravating pressure points.
 Excellent airflow, even in choppy water or with strenuous swimming.
-Mask frame is guaranteed not to fog.
+Frame is guaranteed not to fog.
 Panoramic view is clear.

 Seals or straps may loosen after a few uses.